 Digital Frog is geared toward secondary grades, 9-12 although it can be used in upper elementary and middle school with a few modifications to the material.
 It is intended to replace the need for a wet lab and actual frog dissection.
 Homeschools will benefit from this software and there are several purchasing options available.
 Homeschoolers can purchase an individual copy on CD while most traditional schools will require a network license.

-Digital Frog Dissection Software
+Digital Frog Dissection Software (4 out of 5)

 The Digital Frog virtual dissection software allows students to learn how to properly dissect a frog.
 Students then watch a full screen video of a frog dissection.
 Following the dissection, a lesson in anatomy is presented.
 Animated body parts come alive to demonstrate various systems.
 The frogs systems are then compared to human systems.
 Finally, ecology and environment of the frog are presented to students so they can see that all of life is intertwined.